Russ Harvey Consulting - Computer and Internet Services

 Vulnerabilities in Legacy Software

-Just because a product is no longer maintained, it doesn't mean that new vulnerabilities won't be discovered and exploited.
+Just because a product is no longer maintained doesn't mean that new vulnerabilities won't be discovered and exploited.

 Malware, zero-day exploits and other threats thrive in an environment of legacy software lacking the updates that repair these vulnerabilities.

 Newer, supported versions of the software, will continue to receive security patches.
-Hackers then check legacy software to see if they have the save vulnerabilities.
+Hackers then check legacy software to see if they have these same vulnerabilities.

 Anytime a new vulnerability is publicized, our threat intelligence team observes widespread scanning for vulnerable systems.